 In March 2018 the first CHANGE Hub meeting took place in TICTACS Afterschool in St Serf’s Church in Shettleston with a cross-sector membership of 10 individuals representing 7 organisations.
 Since this the CHANGE Hub has gained momentum and grown to 37 individuals representing 26 organisations.

 The CHANGE Hub was nominated in the ‘Most Inspiring or Innovative Project’ category at the Quality Improvement Awards 2019.
 You can watch the Hub’s nomination video below.

-From the outset, the CHANGE Hub has put the improvement methodology supported by the Children and Young People’s Improvement Collaborative into practice.
+From the outset, the CHANGE Hub has put the improvement methodology supported by the Children and Young People Improvement Collaborative into practice.
 Collectively the membership developed a driver diagram which focused the improvement work by providing consistent, regular data-driven summaries on where the progress was at in relation to the secondary drivers and associated measures of impact.
 This has led to tangible progress and measurable change in the project area.

-Emergency Childcare – alongside local parents and practitioners we have identified a need for crisis playgroups.
+Emergency Childcare and Family Support – alongside local parents and practitioners we have identified a need for crisis playgroups.
 The role of this service would be to support families in crisis by facilitating access to short-term emergency childcare that allows parents and carers to take care of things during a crisis, like attending important appointments, for instance.